23maverick23/sublime-jekyll/README.md

 Tests
 -----

-Feel free to open the files in [Tests](https://github.com/23maverick23/sublime-jekyll/tree/master/Tests) to view the syntax highlighting, snippets, and completions, and to test adding the date commands.
+Feel free to open the files in [Tests ➭](https://github.com/23maverick23/sublime-jekyll/tree/master/Tests) to view the syntax highlighting, snippets, and completions, and to test adding the date commands.

 Thanks
 ------